 All GVSU students, graduate and undergraduate are welcome to present their scholarly and creative work at SSD.
-The SSD registration process generally begins the last week of January or first week of February.
+The SSD registration process generally begins the first week of February.
 We understand that a number of students have not completed their work by the registration deadline, but may still register their project for presentation in April at SSD.
-If you have specific questions, please refer to the Student Participant Information, or the Faculty Mentor Information.
+If you have specific questions, please refer to the Student Participant Information, the Faculty Mentor Information, or the Required Information for Registration section.
 Additional Questions can be directed to [email protected].
-The 26th Annual Student Scholars Day will be held on Wednesday April 13, 2016.
+The 26th Annual Student Scholars Day will be held on Wednesday April 12, 2023.

 Student Login - click the link to register/revise presentations

 Faculty Login - click the link to approve presentations and/or initiate Sessions

 Please note: When registering, you may see a section that asks for a location code.
 Location codes are pre-arranged and will be provided to you IF you need one.
 Unless you have been given a code, it is safe to assume you DO NOT need one.

 February 24th, 2023 - Registration Closes at 11:45 p.m. - This is the deadline to register presentation details, including a finished abstract.
 All faculty mentors and co-presenters must approve the presentation by this date.
 Please note: No late submissions or changes will be accepted.
 There will be NO administrative support after 5:00 p.m.

 Faculty Curated Art now has its own registration form.
 Mentors will register through the form below during the registration time (February 6-February 24, 2023).
 Once the faculty have identified students participating, we will work with students and faculty to then complete their information on the student form below.
 This will allow for group presentations and help us create labels for the artwork.

 The following is the list of information needed to fully register a presentation for Student Scholars Day.
 Please have this information available prior to visiting the registration site to avoid error and headache.
 Information will be able to be updated online simply by using the login feature.